koel/koel/docs/plus/sso.md

 # Single Sign-On

 Apart from the default authentication mechanism with email and password, users can also log in to Koel Plus via Single Sign-On (SSO).
-The only supported SSO provider as of current is Google, with more to come in the future.
+As of current, the only supported SSO provider is Google, with more to come in the future.

 ## Google